-The Sewing Seeds project started in 2010 with the mission of providing accessible, accurate, and inspired information on natural dyes.
-From its start, Sewing Seeds has been tightly woven within our community, collaborating with local gardens, organizations and schools to bring awareness for the use of natural dyes as a sustainable art medium.
+Sewing Seeds provides accessible, accurate, and inspired information on natural dyes, to bring awareness for their use as a sustainable art medium.

-We encourage submissions of projects and education proposals that integrate the garden space, Sewing Seeds mission, natural dyes, and promote community engagement and interactivity.
-All submissions, inquiries and suggestions should be sent to email@example.com
+Sewing Seeds is available for collaborations, special projects and consulting with other organizations and artists.
+We love ideas and projects that integrate the natural dyes, public space, innovation and promote community engagement and interactivity.
+All submissions, inquiries and suggestions should be sent to firstname.lastname@example.org

 SEWING SEEDS IN THE NEWS